 One thing I’ve learned in just the first 4 1/2 months of pregnancy, is that it comes with lots of ups and downs!
 From the lows of exhaustion, nausea, depression/anxiety, and fluid retention to the highs of energy boosts, excitement, nesting, unconditional love & gratefulness, finding out the gender, and feeling him move for the first time, it is a 9 month roller coaster ride!
 One thing that has helped me through the hard times as been proper nutrition and activity.
 It’s not always easy to stay on track when I’m feeling low, but whenever I manage to eat well and stay active (within my new limitations), I’ve been able to at least manage some of my symptoms.

 Of course, in the beginning, finding proteins that I actually wanted to eat seemed near impossible!
 I was able to rely on things like greek yogurt (get my fave here and kefir, nuts and peanut butter, beans, and hard-boiled eggs when meat and fish were off my radar.
 These foods combined with fruits and whole grain breads and pastas helped stave off the nausea and at least somewhat give me energy.
-As mentioned in my last post, my favorite breakfasts have included whole grain waffles or bread and eggs, or whole grain cereal with kefir and frozen fruit.
+My favorite breakfasts have included whole grain waffles or bread and eggs, or whole grain cereal with kefir and frozen fruit.
 I have also relied on snacks like an apple and peanut butter and raw veggies and cheese.

 Another symptom that I have fought to manage is fluid retention.
 The main thing that is recommended, and that truly helps, is staying hydrated.
 While growing a teeny human, we need extra water but that’s not always easy to do when water makes you feel nauseous!
 One thing that helps is infusing my water.
 I chose lemon and ginger, and can quickly and easily make a pitcher of it every day or other day.
 This really helped fight nausea when I needed it, and it helps keep me hydrated.